livash/AngularExample/README.md

 ### Disclaimer

-The express.js app was borrowed from https://github.com/a2wd/AngularFundamentals
+The express.js server was borrowed from https://github.com/a2wd/AngularFundamentals